Gradient Generator

 Frequently Asked Questions

-A linear gradient blends colors along a straight line at a given angle.
-A radial gradient radiates outward from a central point in a circular or elliptical shape.
+A linear gradient transitions colors along a straight line in any specified direction (top to bottom, left to right, or any angle).
+A radial gradient radiates outward from a center point in a circular or elliptical pattern.
+Linear gradients are great for headers and banners; radial gradients work well for spotlight effects and badges.